software-mansion/protostar/website/docs/tutorials/03-project-initialization.md

 libraries directory name (lib):
 ```

+### Adapting an existing project to the Protostar project
+Protostar project must be a git repository and have `protostar.toml` file.
+You can adapt your project manually or by running `protostar init --existing`.

 # Project structure

 The result of running `protostar init` is a configuration file `protostar.toml`, example files, and the following 3 directories: